ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 --- abstract

-vCon is a standard for conversational data exchange.
+vCon is a standardized framework for the exchange of conversational data.
-Conversations involving one or more humans take place accross many different modes and application platforms.
+Conversations, which may involve one or more participants, occur across a wide variety of modes and application platforms.
-This document defines a JSON format for exchanging conversational data including the metadata, the conversation media, related documents and analysis for that conversation.
+This document defines a JSON format for representing conversational data, encompassing metadata, conversation media, related documents, and analysis.
-The point of this is provide an abastracted data format, independent of the conversational mode or application platform to ease the integration and exchange of conversational data between application platforms, enterprises and trust boundaries.
+The goal of this standard is to provide an abstracted, platform-independent data format for conversations, regardless of the mode or application platform.
+By doing so, it facilitates the integration and seamless exchange of conversational data across application platforms, enterprises, and trust boundaries.

 --- middle

 # Introduction

+This document specifies the **vCon** (Conversational Data Exchange) standard, which defines a unified format for representing and exchanging conversational data across different communication platforms and modalities.
+The goal of **vCon** is to provide a standardized, platform-agnostic structure for capturing and sharing conversational information, allowing for seamless integration between systems, enterprises, and trust boundaries.

+##  Purpose of vCon

+The **vCon** standard enables the abstraction of conversation data, making it easier to integrate communication platforms with external services, including post-conversation analysis tools, customer support systems, and business intelligence platforms.
+By defining a consistent data format, **vCon** ensures interoperability across various platforms, regardless of the communication mode—whether text, audio, video, or other formats.

+The **vCon** format captures the essential components of a conversation, including metadata, media content, related documents, and post-conversation analysis.
+This abstraction simplifies data exchange, apply AI-driven analysis, as well as model training and testing.

+## Extending the vCon Schema

+In addition to the core **vCon** schema, this document provides a framework for extending the **vCon** format to support specialized use cases.
+The **vCon** schema can be customized to address the needs of specific industries or applications, such as:

+- **Contact Centers**: Adding specific metadata related to customer service interactions, case management, and priority tracking.
+- **Messaging Platforms**: Supporting the integration of different message formats, including SMS, email, and chat, group concepts, along with platform-specific information.
+- **ECRIT (Emergency Communication) Centers**: Extending the schema to capture critical data such as location, urgency, and incident details for emergency communications.

+The ability to add extensions ensure that **vCon** remains flexible and adaptable, enabling its use in a wide range of domains while maintaining a consistent format for data exchange.

+## Benefits of vCon

+The **vCon** standard offers several key benefits:

+- **Interoperability**: A consistent data format for conversational data facilitates integration across diverse platforms and systems.
+- **AI-Driven Analysis**: By capturing data in a structured format, **vCon** enables the application of AI analysis such as sentiment analysis, categorization, transcription, and decision-making.
+- **Data Automation**: The **vCon** format simplifies the automation of processes involving conversational data, improving efficiency and reducing the risk of errors.
+- **Enterprise Integration**: The ability to integrate conversation data with third-party tools and services enhances the value of conversations by providing deeper insights and driving business decisions.

+### 1.4. **Scope of the Document**

+This document defines the core structure and schema for **vCon** as a JSON format.
+Detailed specifications for the various parameters and the extension framework will be provided in subsequent sections.
+The primary focus is on creating a flexible, extensible standard for the exchange of conversational data that can be easily adopted across industries, use cases, and communication technologies.

 # Conventions and Definitions